Iqbal Symposium

 The Iqbal Symposium is funded through an endowment at the University of Michigan-Flint.
 If you would like to support this annual symposium through a contribution to the endowment, you can do so by clicking here.

-We are happy to announce the 4th annual Iqbal Symposium on Islamic Thought & Civilization at UM-Flint.
+We are excited to announce the 5th Annual Iqbal Symposium on Islamic Thought & Civilization at UM-Flint.
 The symposium was conceived of by members of the Muslim community to nurture a deeper understanding of the rich history and living tradition of Islamic thought and civilization and its impact on the world we share.
 We share a meal together and enjoy a presentation and dialogue with invited guests.

 About Muhammad Iqbal